HigherOrderCO/hvm-64/README.md

 rewrites and a task-sharing grid.
 For example, on NVidia's RTX 4090, we keep a grid of 128x128 redex bags, where each bag contains redexes to be processed by a "squad", which consists of 4 threads, each one performing "1/4" of the rewrite, which increases the granularity.
-This allows us to keep `16,384` active squads, for a total of `65,536` active threads, which means the maximum degree of parallelism (65k) is achieved at just 16k redexes.
+This allows us to keep `16,384` active sqxuads, for a total of `65,536` active threads, which means the maximum degree of parallelism (65k) is achieved at just 16k redexes.
 Visually: